-The Best Sex & The City Style Moments That No One Talks About — But Should
+The Sex and the City Outfit That No One Talks About — But Should

 With four main characters, six seasons, and two movies, there are a lot of outfits in Sex and the City worthy of your attention.
 Some, like Carrie’s iconic tank-and-tutu combination, seem to stand out at the forefront of the fashion world’s mind.
 Others fly lower under the radar, like Charlotte’s all-pink skirt suit — featured in the 2010 film Sex and the City 2.
 There lot of takeaways from the hit HBO sitcom.
 But none are quite as monumental as the styling tips Sex and The City’s best fashion looks gave the world.